 - Physical distance markers note where to wait when approaching the desk.

 - Scanners and barcodes are used for check-ins, packages, and resources to avoid handling of student ID cards.

 - Resources available for use such as vacuums are cleaned between each use.

 - Providing opportunities for students to get to know each other and build community is one of our highest priorities.

-- Virtual and adjusted in-person programs for students to interact and engage with one another safely and consistent with public health recommendations will be planned and facilitated by residence hall staff.
+- Virtual and adjusted in-person programs for students to interact and engage with one another safely and consistent with public health recommendations are facilitated by residence hall staff.

 Resident guidelines and expectations

 A room, suite, or apartment shared with roommate(s) is considered a “household unit” or “bubble,” and students within that unit are expected to practice public health guidelines to keep each other safe and healthy, just as they would when living in their home community.
 All other common areas of the residence hall, such as lounges, hallways, and elevators, are subject to the same guidelines for all other campus buildings.
 Residents will be responsible for complying with University policies and guidelines while in the residence halls including, but not limited to the following areas.